 Painter/Mixed Media/ Muralist

-As a Black woman who has grown up in the southern United States, my work explores my personal experiences within that narrative.
-Using a highly saturated color palette, I fabricate surreal depictions with no anchor in space or time, developed by my visual influences from sci-fi/fantasy themes.
-Encouraging self-acceptance and building tolerance for unique appearances are consistent themes within my portfolio.
-It is my hope that women of color, who have felt as isolated as I have, can see themselves within the visuals of my work.
-Drawing inspiration from the natural hair movement, which encourages non-conformity and legitimacy of afro textured hair, I often depict hair as a defining characteristic of my subjects because I am passionate about the power that comes from individuals embracing their unique characteristics.
-I have seen first hand the magic it has worked in my own life.
-Afrofuturistic can describe some of my pieces, which concentrates on placing people of color in a futuristic, surreal or fantasy aesthetic.
+I tend to explore my own personal narrative and how I can relate to other people.
+You are who you are because of where you've been and I exaggerate my own perspective purely because I can.
+Using a highly saturated color palette, my work fabricates surreal depictions with no anchor in space or time, developed by my visual influences from sci-fi/fantasy themes.
+Encouraging self-acceptance and building tolerance for unique appearances are consistent themes within my portfolio, and It is my hope that women of color, who have felt as isolated as I have, can see themselves within the visuals of my work.
+I often depict hair as a defining characteristic of my subjects and Afrofuturistic can describe some of my pieces, which concentrates on placing people of color in a futuristic, surreal or fantasy aesthetic.
 This genre can be found in books, music, productions, and various art forms, all with the hopes of uplifting the Black community to see a future in which they are represented and thriving.